 Kate Hale is a Consultant in Itad’s Fragile and Conflict-Affected States theme, having joined the company in 2013.

-Kate has five years of experience in humanitarian aid and international development, spanning sectors including refugees and forced migration, human rights, justice, civil society, and education.
+Kate has six years of experience in humanitarian aid and international development, spanning sectors including refugees and forced migration, human rights, justice, civil society, and education.
 She has a strong interest in the psychosocial effects of conflict, conflict prevention, reconciliation, the political-development nexus and the application of international humanitarian law, and in the use of evidence to inform policy and decision making.

 Kate is experienced in the design and implementation of FCAS-specific M&E methodologies for conflict-affected environments, in the development of results frameworks and theories of change, and in adaptive programming.
 She has a background in both programmes and policy with multilaterals and NGOs and is currently a core team member on a number of projects for donors including UNHCR and the UK Government across Africa and the Middle East.